-Restricted Share Units ("RSUs") are share-based payments, which are measured at the grant date fair value and amortized over their applicable vesting periods.
+Restricted Share Units ("RSUs") are share-based payments, which are measured at the fair value on grant date and amortized over their applicable vesting periods.
 The offset to the recorded cost is to share-based payment reserve, and ultimately any amounts in share-based payment reserve are transferred to share capital upon settlement of the RSUs with common shares.